oban-bg/oban/README.md

 Oban's primary goals are **reliability**, **consistency** and **observability**.

 Oban is a powerful and flexible library that can handle a wide range of background job use cases, and it is well-suited for systems of any size.
 It provides a simple and consistent API for scheduling and performing jobs, and it is built to be fault-tolerant and easy to monitor.

 Oban is fundamentally different from other background job processing tools because _it retains job data for historic metrics and inspection_.
 You can leave your application running indefinitely without worrying about jobs being lost or orphaned due to crashes.

 #### Advantages Over Other Tools

-- **Fewer Dependencies** — If you are running a web app there is a _very good_ chance that you're running on top of a [RDBMS][rdbms].
+- **Fewer Dependencies** — If you are running a web app there is a _very good_ chance that you're running on top of a SQL database.
 Running your job queue within a SQL database minimizes system dependencies and simplifies data backups.

 - **Transactional Control** — Enqueue a job along with other database changes, ensuring that everything is committed or rolled back atomically.

 - **Database Backups** — Jobs are stored inside of your primary database, which means they are backed up together with the data that they relate to.

 #### Advanced Features